AntonioooP/passwordManager/README.md

 1. Clone the repository.
 2. Navigate to the `backend` directory.
 3. Run `npm i` to install the dependencies.
 4. Run `node .` to start the server.
+For additional safety, the server should be HTTPS, although it's not strictly required since the data is encrypted before it's sent.

 To install and run the extension, follow these steps:

 1. Clone the repository.
 2. Navigate to the `extension` directory.
+3. Create `config.json` file and add a field `key` and `apiUrl` with their corresponding values (note that key is a Uint8Array).
-3. Load the extension in Chrome by going to `chrome://extensions`, enabling developer mode, and clicking "Load unpacked".
+4. Load the extension in Chrome by going to `chrome://extensions`, enabling developer mode, and clicking "Load unpacked".
 Then, select the `extension` directory.

 ## Contributing